I think I can offer you a promising solution to a serious problem we face.

 While priests are used to preparing homilies that grow from the Lectionary readings, this website helps them to see the catechetical connections between the Lectionary and the doctrine of the Church.
 Many lay people are also looking for practical suggestions on how to live their faith in the midst of daily life.

-I think the three-year cycle of Lectionary readings will provide sufficient opportunities to cover all the fundamental aspects of faith, morals, virtues, and practice.
-The doctrines presented will continue to be drawn extensively from the Catechism of the Catholic Church.
-This will be a significant way that pastors can provide the formation that the laity desperately need.
+I think the three-year cycle of Lectionary readings provides sufficient opportunities to cover all the fundamental aspects of faith, morals, virtues, and practice.
+The doctrines presented draw extensively from the Catechism of the Catholic Church.
+This is a significant way that pastors can provide the formation that the laity desperately need.

-A bit about my background.
-Over the past six years I have had an unparalleled professional opportunity to systematically review the content of the Catholic Faith.
-This has happened through my writing all the curriculum materials for the high school Didache Series: the teacher editions of the four books of the Complete series, the teacher editions of the ten books of the Semester Series, the eight books of the Parish Series, and twelve collections of Didache Teacher Resources.
+In addition to decades personal formation in the Catholic faith, about fifteen years ago, I had an unparalleled professional opportunity to systematically review the content of the Catholic Faith.
+This happened through my writing all the curriculum materials for the high school Didache Series: the teacher editions of the four books of the Complete series, the teacher editions of the ten books of the Semester Series, the eight books of the Parish Series, and twelve collections of Didache Teacher Resources.
+In addition, in 2018 I completed a M.A. in Sacred Theology (Summa Cum Laude) from Holy Apostles College and Seminary with an emphasis on Sacred Scripture.
+My thesis was on friendship in St. John’s Gospel.